ome/devspace/README.md

 Create a virtual environment and install the Ansible requirements (including ``shade`` for using with OpenStack):

-    $ virtualenv `~/dev
+    $ virtualenv ~/dev
     $ . ~/dev/bin/activate
     (dev) $ pip install -r infrastructure/requirements.txt

-    Source the OpenStack RC File, Adjust to your local configuration (dev) $ . omedev-openrc.sh
+Source the OpenStack RC File, Adjust to your local configuration:

+    (dev) $ . omedev-openrc.sh
     Enter your password